Hurricane Tanya: Impact, naming and records

 Hurricane Tanya was not considered a threat to land, as it did not move through the Azores while a tropical cyclone.
 The Azores were hit very hard by the storm, which had just been declared extratropical when it hit the region.
 Damage was particularly severe on the islands of Faial, Pico, Terceira and São Jorge.
 Extensive property damage was reported, including many capsized boats and several damaged or destroyed homes.
 Significant agricultural damage also occurred there.
 Many trees and power lines were knocked down, cutting electricity and hampering communications in the area.
 The highest wind gusts reported in the Azores were around 105 mph (170 km/h).
 After the storm, a resolution was submitted to the European Parliament by the Government of Portugal and a disaster area was declared in the islands.
 One Spanish fisherman drowned and several people were injured.

 There were many reports of tropical storm-force winds from ships in the north Atlantic.
 One ship, with the call sign GBSA, encountered Tanya's winds twice and reported the strongest winds from any ship, 71 mph (112 km/h).

 Hurricane Tanya was the first tropical cyclone to be designated a name starting with the letter "T" since naming of Atlantic tropical cyclones began in 1950.
-There have been five subsequent T-named Atlantic tropical storms: Tammy in 2005, Tomas in 2010, Tony in 2012, Teddy in 2020, and Teresa in 2021.
+There have been six subsequent T-named Atlantic tropical storms: Tammy in 2005 and 2023, Tomas in 2010, Tony in 2012, Teddy in 2020, and Teresa in 2021.